godotengine/godot-docs/about/list_of_features.rst

 ^^^^^^^^^^

 - A* algorithm in 2D and 3D.
-- Navigation meshes.

-   - Support for dynamic obstacle avoidance planned in Godot 4.0.
+- Navigation meshes with dynamic obstacle avoidance.

-- Generate navigation meshes from the editor.
+- Generate navigation meshes from the editor or at run-time (including from an exported project).

 Networking
 ^^^^^^^^^^